- Introduction: The Real World Asset NFT

 On the surface, a MAP is a bundle of warranties attached to a particular object.
-While many different warranties may exist for a certain types of assets, some common examples would be the identification of the asset, a tagging system for in-person authentication of the asset (NFC tag), and the NFT smart contract itself.
+While many different warranties may exist for a certain types of assets, some common examples would be the identification of the asset, a tagging system for in-person authentication of the asset (NFC or RFID tag), and the NFT smart contract itself.
 On the MAP, these individual warranties are contained in blocks, with each warranty containing a link to the NFT token and the underlying legal contract to insure proper linkage.

 It’s important to note that the MAP is not a singular or static thing, but an integrated structure composed of software and legal elements which will evolve over time along the object’s journey.